 Understanding the Tmall ecosystem is the first step to launching a successful online store in China.
 But building a sustainable eCommerce presence is not just about using the right tools on Tmall, it’s applying them in the context of a dedicated China digital marketing strategy and integrating them with the digital channels on and off Tmall such as WeChat platform that makes all the difference to reaching Chinese consumers.
-Let’s take a look at two well-known fashion brands to illustrate the importance.
+Let’s take a look at two well-known fashion brands to illustrate the importance of Tmall digital marketing.

 The Chinese brand and product strategy